nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 * In this post we will learn how to run a flask server as a background service in windows using nssm

-## What is an API endpoint
+## What is nssm
-* An api endpoint is just a route at which the server listens for HTTP requests and send JSON or CSV or text as a response
+* nssm runs commands or batch files as background services in windows
+* The services are also restarted if they

 ### GET requests
 ```py